Google Slides lets you collaborate with others in your organization to create business presentations.

 Navigate to the shared folder that contains the stock images, click on an image, and then click the Select button.

-Update: The paid add-on Duet AI for Google Workspace lets users generate images inside a Slides presentation.
+Google Workspace users can generate Nano Banana images inside a Slides presentation.

 Present Your Google Slides with AirPlay or Chromecast

-You can present your slides from an iPhone/iPad using AirPlay or an Android device using Chromecast.
+You can present your slides from an iPhone/iPad via AirPlay, or from an Android device via Chromecast.

-If you are in a presentation venue with a TV connected to Chromecast or Apple TV, this will allow you to present without needing a computer or a physical connection to the display.
+If you are in a presentation venue with a TV connected to a Chromecast or Apple TV, you can present without a computer or a physical connection to the display.

-Here’s a video that shows how to use the Google Slides app with AirPlay from an iPhone to cast to a TV.
+Here’s a video showing how to use the Google Slides app with AirPlay on an iPhone to cast to a TV.
 The process for casting with Chromecast is similar.

 Bonus Tips: